 While chatbots might seem like an appealing alternative to customer service team members, there’s a lot that you’re risking, and your company’s image is at the top of the list.

-If you’re looking for a better alternative to a chatbot, Chatdesk Teams offers a hybrid option that combines AI and automation with personal support from a real life human agent.
-Chatdesk helps you scale up your customer support on-demand by leveraging real life Superfans of your brand to answer your customer questions 24/7.
-Their technology ensures that responses perfectly match your brand voice from day one.
+If you’re looking for a better alternative to a chatbot, Chatdesk offers a hybrid option that combines AI and automation with personal support from a real life human agent.
+Chatdesk helps you scale up your customer support on-demand by leveraging real life Superfans of your brand to answer your customer questions 24/7 across your various social media and support platforms.
+Our technology uses machine learning, which ensures that responses perfectly match your brand voice from day one.

 Rather than paying to install and maintain a bot to only deliver in a limited capacity, Chatdesk Teams gives your customers the personal support they deserve, at a fraction of the cost for you.